kubernetes/community/contributors/design-proposals/selector-generation-from-kubectl.md

 # Proposed changes

 We can let `kubectl` do something similar to [Selector Generation](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/selector-generation.md) on creation.
 We can let `kubectl` add a set of labels to assure non-overlapping.
+There are no changes on server-side and the server-side defaulting is still kept for backward compatible reason.

 ## API